denis-osipov/import-bem-webpack-plugin/README.md

 # import-bem-webpack-plugin
-Imports dependencies for BEM entities.
+Imports dependencies for BEM entities using info from Pug-files.